Module Two Sessions and Assignments

 |

-Groups of 3.
-Groups have an Instructions sheet 1) Each shares their “Benedictine Action Plan” (10 min each) 2) Responses from others in the group – What I like about the plan is … What concerns me about the plan is ..
-(10 min for each plan) 3) Open discussion as time permits (assumes that steps 1 and 2 are completed in less time) Groups are ended and there is a break after we gather as a whole group
+Groups – remember to take a break 1) Each shares their “Benedictine Action Plan” 2) Responses from others in the group – What I like about the plan is … What concerns me about the plan is ..
+(This is called “an itemized response”) 3) Open discussion as time permits (assumes that steps 1 and 2 are completed in less time)

 |